xvik/dropwizard-guicey/src/doc/docs/guide/configuration.md

 ### Dropwizard bundles unification

 Guice bundles must implement interface (`GuiceyBundle`).
 Dropwizard bundle could implement it too.
-This may be useful for [universal bundles](bundles.md#dropwizard-bundles-unification) when all main features are activated by dropwizard bundle and guicey features are optional (if guicey present).
+This may be useful for [universal bundles](bundles.md#dropwizard-bundles-unification) when you can register something in dropwizard bootstrap (or simply directly) and some features in guicey way (extensions).

 When: